 - familial Alzheimer’s disease (fAD)

-It costs over £100,000 a year to provide current levels of support for the five rare dementias – this includes meetings in London and other regions, support and admin staff and all other associated expenses.
+Over the past three years The National Brain Appeal has committed to raise £150,000 per annum to provide current levels of support for the six rare dementias – this includes meetings in London and other regions, support and admin staff and all other associated expenses.
 Over 3,000 people are currently on support group databases receiving emails and newsletters with around 1,000 attendees across all the meetings.
 In addition, travel and accommodation bursaries are available to help patients and carers attend the meetings.

 To make a donation: